 Discuss your intention to apply for promotion with your Line Manager.
 Ideally this will occur as part of your performance planning and review discussions, where you set your goals for the year(s) ahead and review your achievements for the past year (see Managing your performance).

 Prospective applicants are highly encouraged to attend an applicant information session.
-Promotion to Level C or D information sessions are presented by the Senior Deputy Vice-Chancellor.
-The Promotion to Level E information session is presented by the Vice-Chancellor.
-These sessions will inform you about any key changes to the promotions policy and process, and how to increase your chances for a positive promotions outcome.
-Information sessions have already taken place for 2018, please see the downloads section of this page for a copy of the slides presented.
-2019 information session dates will be updated on the website in late May 2019.
+The Senior Deputy Vice-Chancellor presents promotion to Level C or D information sessions.
+The Vice-Chancellor presents the Promotion to Level E information session.
+These sessions will inform you about any key changes to the promotions policy and process, and how to increase your chances for a positive promotion outcome.
+Information Sessions for 2019 are now closed, please see the Downloads section on the right for a copy of the presentation.

-With reference to the ASPEO Framework, gather evidence and material to support your case for promotion, and then fill out the relevant application form.
+With reference to the ASPEO Framework, gather evidence and material to support your case for promotion and then complete the relevant online form via the ECU Employment Opportunities application system (links provided below) including attachments.

-To apply, please use the relevant application form above, include all attachments in the correct order and save as a single PDF document.
-Submit your application via email to email@example.com.
+To apply, please use the relevant link above, including all attachments to submit your application via the ECU Employment Opportunities application system.
+For any queries or assistance required please contact email@example.com.
 Applications for Level B promotion are accepted all year round.

-To apply, please use the relevant application form above, include all attachments in the correct order and save as a single PDF document.
-Submit your application via email to firstname.lastname@example.org.
+To apply, please use the relevant link above, including all attachments to submit your application via the ECU Employment Opportunities application system.
+For any queries or assistance required please contact firstname.lastname@example.org.
 Applications must be received by the nominated closing date/time, applications received after the deadline will not be assessed.

 Please note: The Line Manager / Executive Dean report is not required as part of your submission.
 HRSC will request these for each applicant after your application has been accepted.